benbaruch1/instagram-commenter/README.md

 If you want to use proxy, change in line 9 to True.
 If not, change it to False.

-In addition, in proxy.py file you need to insert your proxy hostname, port and authentication.
+In addition, you need to insert your proxy hostname, port and authentication.

 ## Run